 This keto coconut shrimp recipe is wonderful for snacks or party food.
 They have the perfect crunch and taste like food you'd find in paradise.

 Add some Asian flair to your table with this chicken and shrimp stir fry.
 It is a one-pan meal that is packed with protein and veggies.
 You can use your favorite veggies so I just used broccoli.

 If you like spicy foods, then you should make some shrimp lettuce wraps.
 They are made with a spicy cajun sauce that will light your mouth up, so use it sparingly if you don't like spicy food!

-Enjoy some spaghetti with a seafood twist with this creamy shrimp spaghetti squash alfredo.
+Enjoy some spaghetti with a seafood twist with this creamy garlic shrimp recipe.
 It is a complete dinner in one pan!
 I personally love this dish.

-Tip: Try adding some peppers for a little more spice.
+Tip: Try adding some red pepper flakes or fresh jalapenos for a little more spice.

-Serve it with cauliflower rice to keep this dinner recipe low carb.
+Serve this garlic shrimp with cauliflower rice to keep this dinner recipe low carb.

 It doesn't need anything else in my opinion!

-These air fryer breaded shrimp are crunchy with a bit of heat!
-The best thing about them is that you can make them in your air fryer – no deep-frying in oil.
+These bang bang shrimp are crispy with a bit of heat!
+The best thing about them is that you can make them on the stove top or in your air fryer - no deep-fryer needed.